VinnRe/ShareHub/README.md

-# ShareHub
+# ShareHub: A Community Driven Platform

-A simple Online Marketplace using Vanilla JS and NodeJS for server
+A website for sharing items and services to minimize our environmental footprint.

 ## Features
 - Login and Register System